Open In Colab Open in Kaggle

 Reflection#

 What happens when we’ve trained on all the data we can find?
-What are other ways to improve generalization in conventional large-scale AI?
+What are other ways we can improve generalization?

 Submit your feedback#